sourcegraph/handbook/content/engineering/web/frontend-platform/index.md

-# Frontend Platform team
+# Frontend platform team

-The Frontend Platform team (part of the Web org) defines and maintains the standards and tooling for web development at Sourcegraph.
+The Frontend platform team (part of the Web org) defines and maintains the standards and tooling for web development at Sourcegraph.

 ## Members